 1 medium onion (or half a large one)

 1 tsp salt

-puff pastry sheets, store bought frozen sheets are fine as long as you check they're not sweetened.
-Pepperidge Farm brand works well if you're in the US.
-(Or make your own pastry!)
+about 3 puff pastry sheets, store bought frozen sheets are fine as long as you check they're not sweetened.
+Pepperidge Farm brand works well if you're in the US and contains 2 sheets per package.